Shwe Kokko: Development projects

 Yatai portrayed the development as a US$15 billion special economic zone (SEZ), aimed at becoming a playground for Chinese gamblers near the Burmese-Thai border.
 In reality, Shwe Kokko is not an approved SEZ, which are established in accordance with Myanmar's SEZ laws.
-In October 2020, China's government officially distanced itself from the project; China's ambassador to Myanmar, Chen Hai, clarified this project was not part of the Belt and Road Initiative.
+In October 2020, China's government officially distanced itself from the project.
+China's ambassador to Myanmar, Chen Hai, clarified this project was not part of the Belt and Road Initiative.

-Controversy
+Controversies

+Yatai project

-The Yatai project has been the subject of significant controversy, owing to concerns over the absence of official approval, illegal land confiscations, plans to build a casino, criminal activities, money laundering, and local sentiment.
+The Yatai project has been the subject of significant controversy, owing to concerns over the absence of official approval, illegal land confiscations, casino construction, criminal activities, money laundering, and local sentiment.
 Yatai began large-scale construction in 2017, even though the Myanmar Investment Commission had only approved a small-scale project covering 180000 acre.
 MIC had only granted permission for the construction of 59 luxury villas on 22.5 acres of land, but the actual construction has far outpaced the permitted development.

-The project has also utilized thousands of Chinese workers, despite claims that it would generate job opportunities for locals.
+The project utilized thousands of Chinese workers, despite claims that it would generate job opportunities for locals.
 In June 2020, the Burmese government established a national tribunal to investigate irregularities surrounding this development project, successfully halting the project.
-Tensions between the Kayin State Border Guard Force and the Myanmar Armed Forces escalated over the development.
+In 2020, tensions between the Kayin State Border Guard Force and the Myanmar Armed Forces escalated over the development.

 However, after the 2021 Myanmar coup d'état, during which the Burmese military deposed the civilian-led government, the military became pre-occupied with addressing the ensuing Myanmar civil war, enabling the Yatai development to resume.

+In April 2023, the Kawthoolei Army, a splinter group of the Karen National Union, launched an offensive against the Kayin State BGF in Shwe Kokko, forcing over 10,000 people to flee into Thailand.

+Criminal activities

+As Cambodia intensified its crackdown on illegal online gambling in 2019, Chinese crime syndicates and casino operators have expanded their presence in Myanmar's peripheral border areas.